Generative AI as a Pillar for Predicting 2D and 3D Wildfire Spread: Beyond Physics-Based Models and Traditional Deep Learning: Emerging Generative AI Models and Their Advantages

 \subsection{Advantage over Traditional Deep Learning Models}

-Building on the limitations identified in the existing wildfire prediction literature, we conducted a comparative analysis of traditional deep learning models and generative AI approaches.
-As summarized in Section~\ref{sec:limit_dl_app}, our findings underscore the key advantages of generative AI models in addressing the constraints of conventional methods.
-These advantages are outlined in the list below, and a detailed comparison is provided in Table~\ref{tab:ml_dl_genai_comparison}, which maps each limitation (L1–L6) discussed in Section~\ref{sec:limit_dl_app} to corresponding strengths of generative AI.
+Building on the limitations identified in the existing wildfire prediction literature, we conducted a comparative analysis of traditional deep learning models and generative AI approaches. \rev{As summarized in Section~\ref{sec:limit_dl_app}, our findings highlight the key advantages of generative AI models in overcoming the limitations of conventional methods.
+These advantages are outlined below, with a detailed comparison presented in Table~\ref{tab:ml_dl_genai_comparison}, which maps each limitation (L1–L6) discussed in the previous section to the corresponding strengths of generative AI.}

-\begin{description} \item[Richer Uncertainty Modeling:] In contrast to many traditional deep learning models, generative AI models such as VAEs and diffusion models produce probabilistic outputs that inherently capture uncertainty in predictions—an essential capability for high-risk applications like wildfire forecasting \citep{kingma2013auto, ho2020denoising}.
+\begin{description} \item[Richer Uncertainty Modeling:] In contrast to many traditional deep learning models, generative AI models such as VAEs and diffusion models produce probabilistic outputs that inherently capture uncertainty in predictions—an essential capability for high-risk applications like wildfire forecasting \cite{kingma2013auto, ho2020denoising}.
 This feature can be leveraged to address the limitation L1.

-\item[Better Long-Term Dependencies:] Transformer-based architectures outperform recurrent neural networks (RNNs) in modeling long-range dependencies in sequential data, making them well-suited for tracking wildfire dynamics over extended time periods \citep{vaswani2017attention, brown2020language} The capability could be harnessed to tackle the limitation L2.
+\item[Better Long-Term Dependencies:] Transformer-based architectures outperform recurrent neural networks (RNNs) in modeling long-range dependencies in sequential data, making them well-suited for tracking wildfire dynamics over extended time periods \cite{vaswani2017attention, brown2020language} The capability could be harnessed to tackle the limitation L2.

-\item[Multimodal Data Fusion:] Generative AI models, particularly those based on transformers and diffusion techniques, excel at integrating heterogeneous data sources (e.g., satellite imagery, meteorological variables, and point clouds), enabling more robust 2D and 3D wildfire forecasting through a unified framework \citep{rombach2022high, radford2021learning} to address the limitation L3.
+\item[Multimodal Data Fusion:] Generative AI models, particularly those based on transformers and diffusion techniques, excel at integrating heterogeneous data sources (e.g., satellite imagery, meteorological variables, and point clouds), enabling more robust 2D and 3D wildfire forecasting through a unified framework \cite{rombach2022high, radford2021learning} to address the limitation L3.